BlenderAid/Asset-Flinger/README.md

 ![Header](http://i.imgur.com/gp3BdlI.jpg)
 # Asset Flinger
 Asset Flinger is a Blender Add-on for simple mesh importing via graphical menu.
 It's aimed at 3D modellers who constantly import pre-made 3D assets from their libraries for building their highly detailed creations.

 The Add-on also includes a drag-and-drop thumbnail generator for .obj files.
 (Works on Windows, Mac and Linux - However, the Thumbnailer For Mac doesn't work.)

 This add-on was made possible by the efforts of a 3D modeler and 3 anonymous programmers on their personal free time.
 The project started a long time ago **[back in 2013](http://blenderartists.org/forum/showthread.php?293731-OBJ-Asset-Library-Addon)** and was active only partly over time.
 There was some inspiration to develop it for the **[Blender Market's Add-on Contest](http://community.cgcookie.com/t/blender-add-on-contest-winners-announced/392)**, thanks for the Honorable Mention!

 However, it's not polished enough in order to be sold.
 So now it's **released as a free add-on**.
-Contributions to the project would be highly appreciated :)
+Feel free to fork & rebrand if you like.
+Although, contributions as pull requests to the project would be highly appreciated :)

 ## Download :
 Download the easily installable Add-on with some ready-made ***CC0 / Public Domain / 100%-free-for-commercial-use*** assets here: